Hacktoberfest/hacktoberfest-2020/README.md

 We created a read-only copy of what the Airtable database should look like.

-With this you can create your own schema by following this format:
+With this you can create your own schema by following this format:- (https://airtable.com/shrqM142bVC1Gj2t8)
-(https://airtable.com/shrqM142bVC1Gj2t8)

 After you’ve created and configured the schema of an Airtable base from the graphical interface,